rbisdorff/Digraph3/docSphinx/tutorial.rst

     >>> g.weakCondorcetWinners()
     ['A', 'C', 'D']

-We may get even more insight in the apparent outranking situations when looking at the Condorcet digraph (see Fig.23).
+We may get even more insight in the apparent outranking situations when looking at the Condorcet digraph (see :numref:`officeChoice`).

     >>> g.exportGraphViz('officeChoice')
     *---- exporting a dot file for GraphViz tools ---------*